The Pros and Cons of Concrete Houses

 Just how much less energy does a concrete home use versus its wood frame competitor?
 When built with ICF walls, a concrete house uses about 30% to 40% less energy.
 As a homeowner, it’s reassuring to know your concrete home is using less energy.
 Perhaps even more reassuring that you made the right choice going for a concrete home is seeing your energy bill go down each month.

 A concrete home will save you money and save you trips to the thermostat.
 Because concrete is a thermal mass material, it helps control the temperature of the home and keep it more uniform.
 In turn, this improvement in temperature could save you even more money by allowing you to use smaller HVAC equipment that could reduce construction costs by $500 to $2,000.

 Switching over from traditional wood-frame housing is an excellent option for homeowners looking to save energy who want to see the direct results of doing so as shown on their cheaper electric bill each month.
-With more durability and energy-efficiency than the traditional wood-framed counterpart, concrete homes are a clear winner.
-As a homeowner, you are likely wondering how much more expensive concrete homes will cost you.
+With more durability and energy efficiency than the traditional wood-framed counterpart, concrete homes are a clear winner.
+As a homeowner, you are likely wondering how much more money concrete homes will cost you.
 Before you compare price tags of concrete homes against the others, there are a few factors you must keep in mind.

 Concrete House Costs